The Top 20 Ecommerce Platforms in 2021

 Best for: Small to medium-level ecommerce

-There are many options when it comes to ecommerce platforms.
-Some may stand out as more popular choices, but others offer unique features that may be more suited for your business.
+As a business owner looking for an e commerce platform, there are many options to consider.
+While one e commerce solution may stand out the more popular choice, others offer unique features that may be more suited for your business.

-Choosing the best platform for your business is a long term decision as rarely do companies shift platforms more than once every few years.
+Choosing the best platform to create an e commerce website for your business is a long-term decision as rarely do companies shift platforms more than once every few years.
 This is why it’s extremely important to choose the right one before you commit time and resources to it.
-We hope this list helps in your quest to narrow down your ecommerce platform options and find the one that’s best for your business.
+We hope this list of the top ecommerce platforms helps in your quest to narrow down your ecommerce platform options and find the one that’s best for your business.